ywkim/ywkim/README.md

 ## 🚀 [Iris: A Multilingual Voice Assistant](https://ywkim.github.io/building-multilingual-voice-assistant-iris-openai-picovoice/)

-Iris is a multilingual voice assistant that combines OpenAI's GPT models and Picovoice's Porcupine for keyword detection.
-It's a unique blend of advanced AI capabilities and user-friendly interaction.
-If you're interested in voice assistant technology, I invite you to join the journey of Iris.
+Iris is a multilingual voice assistant that combines OpenAI's GPT models, Picovoice's Porcupine for keyword detection, and now LangChain for enhanced conversational capabilities.
+It's a unique blend of advanced AI technologies that offers user-friendly and context-aware interactions.
+If you're interested in the cutting-edge voice assistant technology, I invite you to join the journey of Iris.

 ## 🔧 [GPT-Commit](https://github.com/ywkim/gpt-commit)